Criminal & Other Case Files M-QHelen | Updated on Monday, February 1st, 2016

 MULLALLEY, Charles.
 Child desertion, Sydney police write, 1884.
 Large file.
-CONNECTION FOUND.
+List 1.

 MULLINGER, William Jervois Bass, found dead in his bed in Box Hill in 1900, had been working for Mr. HILLIER, a draper.
 Believed to have sisters in the Channel Islands, and to have arrived in Melbourne about a year ago, after death of his wife.
 Photo on file.
 8 pages, List 46.